 Tutorial: Create a minimal Orleans application

-Keep in mind this is a tutorial and lacks appropriate error handling and other essential code that would be useful for a production environment.
-However, it should help readers get a hands-on understanding of the common app structure for Orleans and allow them to focus their continued learning on the parts most relevant to them.
+This tutorial lacks appropriate error handling and other essential code that would be useful for a production environment.
+However, it should help you get a hands-on understanding of the common app structure for Orleans and allow you to focus your continued learning on the parts most relevant to you.

 Project setup

-For this tutorial we're going to create four projects:
+For this tutorial you're going to create four projects as part of the same solution:

 • Library to contain the grain interfaces.